tbadet/teaching/Bioinformatic_tools/Course_5/README.md

 **Why assemblies are useful**
 👉 Using the generated scaffolds, you can start looking for genes (i.e. coding sequences), and infer RNA/protein sequences.

+- To get an idea of the types of hints / clues we can use to perform `eukaryote` gene annotation, have a look at this [link](https://neutra.bzh.uni-heidelberg.de/jbrowse/JBrowse-1.12.3/index.html?loc=1%3A4540661..4558420&tracks=DNA%2CWT%2CNC10&highlight=)

 ---

 **Annotating a genome assembly**